sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_tRtIyakhaNDaH.md

 The iron is to be powdered each time after it is heated in the afore-said way.
-Sixteen palas of this [iron](# "Iron is generally not to be prepared in quantities greater than 13 palas.
-The present case is an exception.") is to be roasted in an iron cauldron with a decoction prepared from triphala, seventeen palas in weight, boiled with 136 palas of water which is to be reduced to seventeen palas.
+Sixteen palas of this iron[^15] is to be roasted in an iron cauldron with a decoction prepared from triphala, seventeen palas in weight, boiled with 136 palas of water which is to be reduced to seventeen palas.
 In course of the roasting, eight palas of clarified butter is to be put into the iron which is to be turned all along with an iron ladle.
 The preparation is to be considered complete, as soon as the clarifled butter is found to float on the surface in a clear state.
 It may however be still roasted according as it is intended to make it soft, harder, and very stiff (see process No. 5 page 77.)

+[^15]: "Iron is generally not to be prepared in quantities greater than 13 palas.
+The present case is an exception."